cory321/Hemsy/docs/CALENDAR_REFACTORING_SUMMARY.md

 ## Architecture Overview

-We've designed and implemented a comprehensive refactoring of the Threadfolio V2 calendar system to efficiently handle hundreds of thousands of appointments using:
+We've designed and implemented a comprehensive refactoring of the Hemsy calendar system to efficiently handle hundreds of thousands of appointments using:

 1. **Time-Range Queries** - Fixed window queries (month/week/day) instead of pagination
 2. **React Query** - Advanced caching and background prefetching